 Mobile internet access is offered by many suppliers and can be delivered through a variety of devices.
 With such a wide choice of networks, tariffs and equipment, how do you know which is right for your business?
 Matt Powell from Broadband Genie takes a look at the options

-Before we look at different pieces of mobile internet equipment, it's worth considering the two main types of mobile connection: 3G and 4G.
+Before we look at different pieces of mobile internet equipment, it's worth considering the different types of mobile connection.

 Both use mobile phone networks to get you online.

-With 4G it's easier to handle demanding tasks like downloading large files or watching high-definition video.
-But you'll notice the difference in any case, because websites, maps, emails and so on will load much faster.
+With 4G it's easier to handle demanding tasks like downloading large files or watching high-definition video because websites, maps, emails and so on will load much faster.

 Mobile internet on your laptop